T-Tiffanyyau/Spreadsheet/README.md

 A additional search function is added

 1. "Search by Value"

-	searches for a specific value in the spreadsheet and will display all the cells the content such value in a pop up window.
+	Searches for a specific value in the spreadsheet and will display all the cells the content such value in a pop up window.

 	If the value is not found in the spreadsheet, a message will display in the pop up window indicating it is not found.

 2. "Search by Cell"

-	 searches for the specific cell in the spreadsheet and will display the cell content in a pop up window. if the cell name entered is invalid, a message will display in the pop up window indicating the cell name entered is invalid. if the associate cell does not have a value, a message will display in the pop up window indicating the cell do not have a value.
+	Searches for the specific cell in the spreadsheet and will display the cell content in a pop up window.

+	If the cell name entered is invalid, a message will display in the pop up window indicating the cell name entered is invalid.

+	If the associate cell does not have a value, a message will display in the pop up window indicating the cell do not have a value.

 # Time Expenditures: